bleonardb3/ML_POT_10-30/Lab-1/README.md

 ## Objectives:

-Upon completing the lab, you will:
+Upon completing the lab, you will have:
-1. Create a project
+1. Created a project
-1. Create an object storage instance and associate it with the project
+1. Created an object storage instance and associated it with the project
-1. Associate an existing Watson Machine Learning service instance with the project
+1. Associated an existing Watson Machine Learning service instance with the project
-1. Add a collaborator to the project
+1. Added a collaborator to the project

 ### Step 1.
 Please click on the link below to download the instructions to your machine.